inab-certh/MyPal---smart-notification-macrolayer/README.md

 ## Overview

 The Macro MyPal Notification App is a Flutter-based application designed to manage and schedule notifications effectively.
 This app is part of the MyPal project, aimed at improving patient experience through personalized care notifications.
+The goal is to exclude beforehand based on the patients cancer-related schedule and preferences, the ill-timed moments for a notification to be presented in order to ensure the completion of the questionnaires.
+This app leverages expert input to identify and exclude ill-timed moments for notifications, aligning with the broader goal of enhancing patient care through personalized digital health interventions.

 ## Features